 Chapter 181: JUDICIAL PROCEEDINGS

 18 V.S.A. § 7624.
-Petition for involuntary medication
+Application for involuntary medication

 § 7624.
-Petition for involuntary medication
+Application for involuntary medication

-(1) has been placed in the commissioner's care and custody pursuant to section 7619 of this title or subsection 7621(b) of this title;
+(1) has been placed in the Commissioner's care and custody pursuant to section 7619 of this title or subsection 7621(b) of this title;

-(2) has previously received treatment under an order of hospitalization and is currently under an order of nonhospitalization, including a person on an order of nonhospitalization who resides in a secure residential recovery facility; or
+(2) has previously received treatment under an order of hospitalization and is currently under an order of nonhospitalization, including a person on an order of nonhospitalization who resides in a secure residential recovery facility;

-(b) A petition for involuntary medication shall be filed in the family division of the superior court in the county in which the person is receiving treatment.
+(b)(1) Except as provided in subdivisions (2), (3), and (4) of this subsection, an application for involuntary medication shall be filed in the Family Division of the Superior Court in the county in which the person is receiving treatment.

 (1) the nature of the person's mental illness;

-(3) any proposed medication, including the method, dosage range, and length of administration for each specific medication;
+(5) any proposed medication, including the method, dosage range, and length of administration for each specific medication;

-(4) a statement of the risks and benefits of the proposed medications, including the likelihood and severity of adverse side effects and its effect on:
+(6) a statement of the risks and benefits of the proposed medications, including the likelihood and severity of adverse side effects and its effect on: